Getty / Geshas

 Fertilizer

 Paull recommends using a slow-release fertilizer around the base of the plant when planting.
-You can also try a foliar fertilizer every four to six weeks, depending on how large the plant is.
+You can also try foliar fertilizer every four to six weeks, depending on the plant's size.

 Harvesting